project-hatohol/hatohol/server/README.md

     # yum install sqlite-devel mysql-devel libsoup-devel libuuid-devel json-glib-devel

-In addition, you need to install following libraries if you want to enable HAPI (Hatohol Arm Plugin Interface) 2.0 in server by the following command:
+In addition, you need to install librabbitmq development package if you want to enable HAPI (Hatohol Arm Plugin Interface) 2.0 in Hatohol server by the following command:

     # yum install librabbitmq-devel